deyki/Go-Football-Tickets-API/README.md

 * Authentication and authorization with json web token and cookies.

 * One main role admin who is responsible for creating, updating, and deleting football tickets.

+* Available football tickets can be checked by everyone.